Paul-J-Company/Systems-Design/README.md

   And, I'm not a Data Center Design Engineer, eventhough I've now spent over 30+ years in Data Centers.
   Data Center Design Engineering is a complete field on to itself.
-Pick at least 3 Data Centers: (for redundancy) Configure BGP Peering Connections - aka., Connect your Data Center to the Internet and other Data Centers.
+Pick at least 3 Data Centers: (for redundancy) Configure BGP Peering Connections on your Border Routers - aka., Connect your Data Center to the Internet and other Data Centers.
   Purchase equipment (routers, switches, servers, loadbalancers, Firewalls, etc.).
   Ship Equipment to Data Centers.
-  Rack and Cable all the equipment: Power, Network, etc.
+  Rack and Cable all the equipment: Power, Network, Out-of-band Access: IPMI: Dell iDRAC, HP iLO, etc.
   Create and Deploy LAN Network Design: Valley-free Routing vs. Leaf and Spine Topology, LAG and/or MLAG, etc.
-  Install OS or Type-1 Hypervisor on all baremetal machines with bootstrap tools: iPXE, Tinkerbell, Shoelaces, etc.
+  Install OS or Type-1 Hypervisor on all baremetal machines with bootstrap tools: iPXE, ipmitool, Tinkerbell, Shoelaces, Redfish, etc.
   Configure all servers with your Provisioning Tools: Ansible, Terraform, DNF/RPM, etc.
   Create VMs and/or Containers on your servers.
   Install Container Orchestration Software on baremetal or VMs: Kubernetes et.al.